everx-labs/TonNfcClientSwift/docs/ErrorList.md

 }

 {
-"errorType": "Native code fail: hmac key issue", "errorTypeId": "6",
+"errorType": "Native code (iOS) fail: hmac key issue", "errorTypeId": "6",
 "code": "60001",
 "message": "Current serial number is not set.
 Can not select key for hmac.",